JV-ration/docker-centos-base/README.md

 docker-container-base
 ==================

-A base for docker containers at JV-ration
+A base for docker containers at JV-ration.
+Part of [TeamCity Farm](http://jv-ration.github.io/teamcity-farm/) project